 Sigmund Freud once lamented that despite all his years studying the human psyche, there was one “great question” he’d never been able to answer.
 It was, “What does a woman want?”

 His problem, of course, was that it was the wrong question.
-To ask what a woman wants implies that all women are alike and want the same things.
-But real women are individuals, each with her own interests and desires – just like men.
+To ask what a woman wants implies all women are alike and want the same things.
+But real women are individuals, each with her own interests and desires.

 The right question is, “What does this woman want?”
-Or more specifically to the holiday season, “What kind of gift would this particular woman [your girlfriend] be happiest to unwrap?”
+Or more specifically to the holiday season, “What kind of gift would this particular woman be happiest to unwrap?”

 Gifts Under $20

-If you think you can’t delight your girlfriend with a gift that costs less than $20, think again.
-When College Magazine polled girlfriends across the country about their gift wishes, one answer came up again and again: What made a gift special wasn’t the cost but the thought that went into it.
-Typical statements included, “Time together means a lot more to me than things” and “Don’t look for something grand, look for something that matters.”
+If you think you can’t delight your girlfriend with a holiday gift that costs less than $20, think again.
+In GQ and M&F surveys of women about their favorite gifts, one observation came up again and again: What made a gift special wasn’t the cost but the thought that went into it.
+Typical statements included, “I think it’s nice when [someone gets me] something I really need — even if it’s small” and “I want something that shows he thought about the gift instead of going out and buying the first piece of shiny jewelry he could find.”

 In other words, to make your significant other happy, you must show you were really thinking about her and her particular needs, tastes, and wishes.
-And there are all kinds of gifts that express that idea, even on a shoestring budget.
+And there are all kinds of gifts that express that idea and don’t break the bank, even on a shoestring budget.

-One problem with flowers as a present is that they don’t last long.
-Within a few days – or at most, a couple of weeks – they’ll begin to wither.
-A beautiful indoor plant, by contrast, can continue to brighten up your girlfriend’s home for years to come.
+Flowers are a classic gift, but they’re also a bit cliche.
+Even worse, they don’t last long.
+Within a few days — or at most, a couple of weeks — they’ll begin to wither.
+But a beautiful indoor plant can continue to brighten up your girlfriend’s home for years to come.
 And every time she sees it in its pot, it will remind her of you.

 When you’re choosing a plant for a gift, look for something low-maintenance.
-A plant that’s fussy about light, water, or food isn’t a gift.
-It’s an obligation.
-A 2019 roundup in Good Housekeeping offers several ideas for affordable, easy-care houseplants, including:
+A plant that’s fussy about light, water, or food isn’t a gift — it’s an obligation.
+A 2019 Good Housekeeping roundup offers several ideas for affordable, easy-care houseplants, including:

 - Asparagus Fern.
 Despite its name, the asparagus fern isn’t technically a fern.
 It’s a delicate, fluffy-looking plant that thrives in both sun and shade as long as its soil stays moist.